3 Geezers!

-3 Geezers! is a 2013 American comedy film directed by Michelle Schumacher and starring J. K. Simmons, Tim Allen, Scott Caan, Breckin Meyer, Randy Couture and Basil Hoffman.
+3 Geezers! is a 2013 American comedy film directed by Michelle Schumacher and starring her husband J. K. Simmons, alongside Tim Allen, Scott Caan, Breckin Meyer, Randy Couture and Basil Hoffman.
 It was the second collaboration between Allen and Couture, after both appeared in supporting roles in 2008’s Redbelt.
 It also marked the second collaboration between Allen and Simmons after appearing in 2010’s Crazy on the Outside.

 Premise

 Follow actor J Kimball as he researches what it's like to be old for a role in an upcoming movie.
 When he meets the residents at The Coconuts convalescent home, he quickly discovers that his perceptions of the elderly may be off from today's reality.
 After being on the wrong end of some pranks, J enlists the help of his Hollywood friends to turn the tides.
 Mayhem ensues.